 - Child Term Riders (CTR): If you already have your own life insurance, one of the cheapest ways to get insurance for your children is with a CTR.
 These riders typically offer guaranteed insurability up to a certain age, usually 21-25.
 This is the age at which your baby-turned-college-grad can purchase their own life insurance policy without supplying a medical.

 - Insurance for life (Whole life or Universal life): This is the most expensive solution with the most comprehensive coverage.
 It pays out regardless of when the insured passes away, but the premiums are much higher.
 There is an investment option available sometimes, but don’t consider it over a TFSA or RRSP for investing.
-Unless you’re a very high net worth individual, whole or universal life inurance for children is probably not the right option.
+Unless you’re a very high net worth individual, whole life or universal life insurance for children is probably not the right option.

 When can you get life insurance for children?

 Know that insurers cannot ask if you’ve previously undergone genetic testing for your child.
-However, if one of the your family members has an inheritable condition, the insurer can deny coverage for the child.
+However, if one of your family members has an inheritable condition, the insurer can deny coverage for the child.

 The Bottom Line

-So, is life insurance for children neccessary?
+So, is life insurance for children necessary?
 It’s a decision you’ll have to make for yourself, but it’s generally a cheap and worthwhile addition to your own life insurance policy, through a Child Term Rider.
-If you don’t have your own life insurance policy, the birth of a child is the right time to consider it!
+If you don’t have your own life insurance policy, the birth of a child is the right time to consider it.
 Life insurance will make sure your child is provided for in case something happens to you.
 Get multiple life insurance quotes to find the policy that’s right for you.